stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

-Tab indentation allows a developer to specify the space indentation equivalent in her editor.
+[Tab indentation][tab-indentation] allows a developer to specify the space indentation equivalent in her editor.
 For example, in [Sublime Text][sublime-text], you can specify in your user preferences

 ``` text
 "tab_width": 4